Sophon-0/Macau_project_1/README.md

 Step 2: Generate the interaction matrix using macau_GDSC_transduction.py

 Step 3: use macau_GDSC_interaction_tissue_PERMUTATION.py to do random permutation of the cell lines side features.
-This gives p-value for each dara point of the interaction matrix
+This gives p-value for each data point of the interaction matrix.

 ## Plot the results: